 In 2007, the company began offering subscribers the option of streaming some of its movies and television shows directly to their homes via the Internet in the US, and began providing service to other countries 2010 onwards.

-Netflix has become the world’s TV service and video store, and has over 117 million subscribers across almost every country in the world.
-The company employs more than 5,500 people currently, and generated more than US$ 11 billion in revenue in 2017, and reported net sales of US$ 15.7 billion in 2018.
+Netflix has become the world’s TV service and video store and has over 151 million subscribers across almost every country in the world.
+The company employs more than 7,100 people currently out of which 6,900 works in the streaming segment.
+These employees helped in a generation of more than US$ 11 billion in revenue in 2017 and reported net sales of US$ 15.7 billion in 2018, which proved to be the most successful year to date.
 Netflix is worth around US$ 135 billion, which is more than most of its major media rivals.

 In October 2018, according to Global Internet Phenomena Report published by Sandvine, Netflix takes up to 15% of the global downstream bandwidth.
 The downstream bandwidth value goes up in the US as it accounts for 19.1%.